 Testing Requirements for Washington DC Alternative Certification

-For all pathways to licensure except occupational experience-based licensure, candidates for alternative teacher certification in the District of Columbia must pass the same exams for educators as traditional-route candidates.
-These exams include the Praxis Core Academic Skills for Educators test, the Praxis II content-area assessments for the subject(s) to be taught, and the Praxis Principles of Learning and Teaching exam.
+For all pathways to licensure except occupational experience-based licensure, candidates for alternative teacher certification in the District of Columbia must pass the same exams for educators as traditional-route candidates, or apply for a waiver via SAT/ACT/GRE/PCMAS or a 3.0 cumulative GPA or higher.
+These exams include the Praxis Core Academic Skills for Educators test, the Praxis Subject Assessments for the subject(s) to be taught, and the Praxis Principles of Learning and Teaching exam.

 Transferring Teaching Licenses from Another State